 AUDIT, FINANCE AND INVESTMENT COMMITTEE CALENDAR JAN MAR MAY JUN SEP NOV AS REQUIRED LIMITS OF SPENDING AUTHORITY; SYSTEM ACCESS 5.
 Ensure College has comprehensive statements of spending authorities, and recommend to the Board any changes which may be necessary from time to time JUN 6.
 Monitor compliance through the audit process.
 JUN FINANCINGS, BORROWINGS, INVESTMENTS 7.
 Review and approve for recommendation to the Board the details of proposed financings or borrowings, prior to such proposals being executed and/or submitted to the provincial government for approval. ✓ 8.
 Review Board Policy A62, Douglas College Board Investment Policy, including investment strategies and compliance with the College and Institute Act, and provide (a) the Board any recommendations for change and (b) the Fund Manager any resulting updates to the Policy.
 MAR 9.
 Review investment fund manager's reports on the College's Investment Fund.
 MAR MAY SEP NOV 10.
 Investment fund manager's annual review on the College's Investment Fund.
 MAR 11.
 Per BEGC, provide Board with a semi-annual summary.
 MAY NOV BUILDING, LAND ACQUISITIONS OR DISPOSAL 12.
-Review and provide the Board recommendations on financial propriety of proposed building and land acquisitions and disposals, and significant capital investments, following review and recommendations by the Campus Planning Committee (CPC) √
+Review and provide the Board recommendations on financial propriety of proposed building and land acquisitions and disposals, and significant capital investments, following review and recommendations by the Campus Planning Committee (CPC) ✓

-AUDIT, FINANCE AND INVESTMENT COMMITTEE CALENDAR JAN MAR MAY JUN SEP NOV AS REQUIRED INTERNAL CONTROLS 13.
+AUDIT, FINANCE AND INVESTMENT COMMITTEE CALENDAR JAN MAR MAY JUN SEP NOV AS REQUIRED 13.
+Review capital project proposals valued at \$100,000 or more and presented by management during the annual budget development cycle or that emerge outside the budget cycle.
+JAN NOV ✓ INTERNAL CONTROLS 14.
 Through reviews with management and internal and external auditors, obtain reasonable assurance that the College's accounting and enrolment systems are reliable and that internal controls are adequate.
-JUN 14.
+JUN 15.
 Review auditors' evaluation of internal controls, including (a) any recommendations for improvement of the College's accounting and enrolment procedures and internal controls and (b) management's response.
-JUN 15.
+JUN 16.
 Ensure that the College has appropriate procedures in place to address issues and/or concerns raised by employees or other parties regarding accounting, financial, and enrolment reporting or internal control matters.
-JAN RISK MANAGEMENT 16.
+JAN RISK MANAGEMENT 17.
 Review Enterprise Risk Management (ERM) policy and processes.
-NOV 17.
+NOV 18.
 Review the College's Risk Inventory.
-JUN NOV 17.
-Review the College's Risk Inventory.
-FINANCIAL AND ENROLMENT STATEMENTS, REPORTS JUN 17.
-FINANCIAL AND ENROLMENT STATEMENTS, JUN FINANCIAL AND ENROLMENT STATEMENTS, REPORTS Review quarterly financial and term enrolment reports, forecasts and related information, including status of major capital projects to ensure that any material deviation from the budget, or any material indication that actual results will fail to meet budget expectations, are addressed by management and brought to the JAN (Q3) SEP (Q2) FINANCIAL AND ENROLMENT STATEMENTS, REPORTS Review quarterly financial and term enrolment reports, forecasts and related information, including status of major capital projects to ensure that any material deviation from the budget, or any material indication that actual results will fail to meet budget expectations, are addressed by management and brought to the Board's attention.
-Winter JUN
+JUN NOV FINANCIAL AND ENROLMENT STATEMENTS, REPORTS 19.
+Review quarterly financial and term enrolment reports, forecasts and related information, including status of major capital projects to ensure that any material deviation from the budget, or any material indication that actual results will fail to meet budget expectations, are addressed by management and brought to the Board's attention. a) Quarterly update to the Financial Forecast JAN (Q3) SEP (Q2) b) FTE Enrolment reports Winter Summer Fall